Municipal Police Service Review

 Has the city looked at all costs accociated with the switch including training, equipment, technology systems, capital investments such as buildings/vehicles.
 I am sure there is a huge cost to this over and above our current use of the RCMP, where is the money coming from?
 Taxpayer base?
 Have they been asked if they want to pay more for a possibly inferior police force?
 Why are other municipalities that have tried to switch over to a municipal police force switching back to the rcmp?
 Is it the cost?
 The difficulty recruiting quality help?

-Cary asked over 1 year ago
+Cary asked almost 2 years ago

 Thank you for the questions.
 The Municipal Police Transition team has completed initial modeling of these items and understands the implications related to both start-up/transition and on-going operations.
 City Council has hired a third-party consultant to perform independent analysis of the proposed policing model and the associated costs.
 The consultant report is expected to be delivered at a City Council meeting in February.